 Project: Characterisation of antimicrobial resistance and virulence of novel staphylococcal lineages

 We have recently described emerging lineages of Staphylococcus aureus and Staphylococcus argenteus in northern Australia.
 The ST5 Staphylococcus aureus lineage has acquired resistance to trimethoprim and appears to have a clinically virulent phenotype.
-The project will determine the likelihood and mechanism of generation of resistance to co-trimoxazole (a commonly used antibiotic) and the virulence of this ST5 clone in relation to other Staphylococcus aureus clones.
+This project will determine the likelihood and mechanism of generation of resistance to co-trimoxazole (a commonly used antibiotic) and the virulence of this ST5 clone in relation to other Staphylococcus aureus clones.
 For Staphylococcus argenteus, we have identified a lineage associated with invasive infections and seek to identify genomic elements that confer this phenotype.

 Tong Group Current Projects